rundeck/docs/docs/administration/configuration/database/mysql.md

 ### MySQL 5.6

 MySQL 5.6 is End-of-Life and no longer fully supported as a backend.
-If you are currently using this it's strongly recommended to upgrade those instances.
+Rundeck strongly recommends upgrading in-use instances of MySQL 5.6.

 ## Setup Rundeck Database